Traveling Trunks – Bring the Museum to your Classroom!

 Traveling Trunks and Kits are an economical way to bring the Museum to YOU!
-Rental fee is a refundable deposit of $15 per trunk or kit.
-Trunks include many artifacts and at least a week’s worth of lessons.
-Kits include fewer items and 2 or 3 days of lessons.
+Rental fee is a refundable deposit of $15 per trunk.
+Trunks include many artifacts and a week of lessons.

 Trunk deposits are always refundable, but if you choose to donate your deposit, these funds are used to assist students with economic needs to be able to come on field trips or to Living History Days.

 Call 828-253-9231 or email [email protected] for information or to schedule your program or fill out the request form below.

 Another way to bring the Museum to YOU is with an In-School Presentation!